ballerina-platform/ballerina-spec/beps/lib-ftp/1422_circuit_breaker_support.md

 3. **HALF_OPEN → CLOSED**: When the trial request succeeds
 4. **HALF_OPEN → OPEN**: When the trial request fails

-### Thread Safety
+### Concurrency Safety

-The circuit breaker state is thread-safe and can be shared across multiple concurrent requests using the same client.
+The circuit breaker state is concurrency-safe and can be shared across multiple concurrent strands using the same client.
-- All state updates (failure counts, state transitions) are atomic or synchronized.
+- All state updates (failure counts, state transitions) are safe for concurrent access.
-- The rolling window buckets are updated in a thread-safe manner.
+- The rolling window buckets are updated using appropriate isolation or locking mechanisms.
-- Blocking in `OPEN` state is non-blocking for the thread (immediate error return).
+- Blocking in `OPEN` state is non-blocking for the strand (immediate error return).

 ---